2mill/python_thing/README.md

 The following tasks need to be completed in order to meet these goals:

-- [ ]  CSV processing
+- [x]  CSV processing
-    - [ ]  Gather CSV file data from CLI commands.
+    - [x]  Gather CSV file data from CLI commands.
     - [ ]  Processes USED information into something more understandable for the computer(this should already be relatively finished.
     - [ ]  Split Patch Panel information into its own data sheet.
-    - [ ]  Split Port information properly.
+    - [x]  Split Port information properly.
 - [ ]  Continue with writing tasks for Ports and Terminals after CSV processor is completed.

+## NEW BRANCH
+What needs to be done at this point is focusing on the patch panel side of things.
+The reason for this change is because it makes more sense on a user interface level.
+Therefore, for a comm closet room there should be a list of enumerated patch panels for the room which will lead into a further list that contains all of the ports and their assignments.
+Ports will only point to the terminal and nothing else, because the tech would only need to know location information and that's it.